SureDeveloping/cave-blog/README.md

 * Login page with form
 * Navigation bar that shows the logged in user
 * An account app with all user profiles with CRUD functionality
-* A Comment function for the blog posts with CRUD functionality
+* A comment function for the blog posts with CRUD functionality

 ### Initial userstories
-* As a user, I want like to know what the website is about and made for
+* As a user, I want like to know what the website is about and made for.
-* As a user i want to see all Blog postes
+* As a user i want to see all Blog postes.
-* As a admin i want to have the overall control of the website
+* As a admin i want to have the overall control of the website.
-* As a user, I want to create my own account
+* As a user, I want to create my own account.
-* As a user, I want to login my own account
+* As a user, I want to login my own account.
-* As a user, I want to navigate through the subpages of the website when iam login
+* As a user, I want to navigate through the subpages of the website when iam logged in.
-* As a user i want to write my post with a rich text editor for eaysy handling and styling
+* As a user i want to write my post with a rich text editor for easy handling and styling.
-* As a user i want to create a blog post
+* As a user i want to create a blog post.
-* As a user i want to update a blog post
+* As a user i want to update a blog post.
-* As a user i want to read a blog posts
+* As a user i want to read a blog posts.
-* As a user i want to delite a blog post
+* As a user i want to delite a blog post.
-* As a user, I would like to protect my blog entries from unauthorized editing or deletion
+* As a user, I would like to protect my blog entries from unauthorized editing or deletion.
-* As a user I would like to be automatically noted as author when I create a new post editing or deletion
+* As a user I would like to be automatically noted as author when I create a new post editing or deletion.
-* As a user i want to create a comment
+* As a user i want to create a comment.
-* As a user i want to update a comment
+* As a user i want to update a comment.
-* As a user i want to read a comment
+* As a user i want to read a comment.
-* As a user i want to delite a comment
+* As a user i want to delite a comment.
-* As a user i want to create a Userprofile
+* As a user i want to create a userprofile.
-* As a user i want to update a  Userprofile
+* As a user i want to update a  userprofile.
-* As a user i want to read my Userprofile
+* As a user i want to read my userprofile.
-* As a user i want to delite my Userprofile
+* As a user i want to delite my Userprofile.

 ## Agile approach
 This application was developed by using an Agile apporoch.
 At the beginning, a list was created in which epics userstory and task were collected.
 These were evaluated using the Moscow Method, into three levels of importance: 'Must Have', 'Should Have', 'Cloud have#, and 'Will not have (wish to have)'.